 Bullet 3: IDEA's regulations.
 Can anyone in the audience summarize what IDEA has required in the past regarding disproportionality (under IDEA 2004)?
-How much do trainees know about new provisions taking effect in 2017?
+How much do trainees know about 2016 provisions?
 Show of hands-would they rate their knowledge as "I know it all," "I know a little bit," or "I know nothing."